AstarNetwork/astar-docs/docs/use/dapp-staking/for-stakers/index.md

 :::warning

- There is no rewards during the Unbonding period when unstaking from dApp Staking;
+ There is no rewards during the Unlocking period when unstaking from dApp Staking;

  :::